mohsinht/mohsinht.github.io/README.md

 ## Design Changes

-To change design of the resume, use `gatsby develop` and change/add a component from `src/components/` folder.
+To change design of the resume, use `gatsby develop` and change/add a component in `src/components/` folder.